wingify/wingify.github.io/_posts/2017-08-21-wingify-pydata-at-wingify.markdown

 1. Release date post-2000
 2. Rating > 8

-It was not the best idea at that time to scrape websites and then analyse(Data frame).
-But I learnt a lot of things by scraping data from the website using Beautifulsoup, then analyzing data using Pandas, visualizing data using MatplotLib (a Python library) and finally coming to conclusion about my movies recommedation.
+It was not the best idea at that time to scrape websites and then analyze(Data frame).
+But I learned a lot of things by scraping data from the website using Beautifulsoup, then analyzing data using Pandas, visualizing data using MatplotLib (a Python library) and finally coming to conclusion about my movies recommendation.

 Coming back to the objective - ``` Finding and sorting the movies released between 2000-2017 in the order of relevance ``` (I didn't want to watch movies < 2000).
 Below is the code to scrape [IMDB](http://www.imdb.com/) for movies data from 2000-2017.